BenjaminMalley/benjaminmalley.github.com/source/about/index.markdown

 tech side, I do Python (Django, Flask) and JS (d3, Angular) and I have a deep fondness for Haskell.
 I don't mind being paid in pizza.

+Take a look at some of my current and previous projects below.

 <div class="grid">
   <div class="cell">
     <div class="cell-inner">